Plotted-Digit/SQL-Project/QUESTION_4/readme.md

 ## Problem Statements

-### Top 10 Highest Selling Products
+### Avarage number of order for each shipping method
-**Problem Statement:** Calculate the Sales by Sales Reason Name and Reason Type.
-Also find the best and worst performing Sales Reason in terms of Sales (Hint - Use salesorderheader as base table, TotalDue as sales) Create a Bar chart to depict this information.
+**Problem Statement:** Calculate the average number of orders shipped by different Ship methods for each month and year
+(Hint - Use salesorderheader as base table, TotalDue as sales) Create a Line chart to depict this information.

 ## Explanation of Code